hoopejak/hooper/_pages/about.md

   - /about.html
 ---

-I am a first year doctoral student in cognitive systems neuroscience at the University of Oregon, advised by Dr. Margaret Sereno.
+I'm a first year doctoral student in cognitive systems neuroscience at the University of Oregon, advised by [Dr. Margaret Sereno] (https://serenolab.uoregon.edu/research/).
 I study visual perception, neuroaesthetics, and altered states of consciousness.

 Previously, I worked as a clinical research coordinator in the [CHAOS Lab](https://medschool.cuanschutz.edu/psychiatry/research/faculty-labs/chaos-lab) housed within the Department of Psychiatry at the University of Colorado Anschutz.
 There, I managed several clinical trials on substance use and cognitive impairment, with a focus on cannabis, and helped expand research into the emerging field of psychedelics.